Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical algorithm

-In this paper, all time-dependent coronal simulations begin with a steady-state solution constrained by a fixed magnetogram.
-In both steady-state and time-dependent coronal simulations, the observed GONG-zqs photospheric magnetograms provide the inner-boundary magnetic field \citep{LiHuichao2021,Perri_2023}.
-We employ a potential field (PF) solver of 25th-order spherical harmonics expansion to extrapolate the photospheric magnetograms, where magnetic field strengths can reach several hundred Gauss near active regions, to the bottom of the low corona \citep{Kuzma_2023,Perri_2022,Perri_2023}.
-Originally, the spherical harmonics expansion $\mathcal{U}$ is expressed as
+All time-dependent coronal simulations began with a steady-state solution constrained by a fixed magnetogram.
+In the steady-state and time-dependent coronal simulations, the observed GONG-zqs photospheric magnetograms provided the inner-boundary magnetic field \citep{LiHuichao2021,Perri_2023}.
+We employed a potential field solver of 25th-order spherical harmonics expansion to extrapolate the photospheric magnetograms, where magnetic field strengths can reach several hundred Gauss near ARs, to the bottom of the low corona \citep{Kuzma_2023,Perri_2022,Perri_2023}.
+The spherical harmonics expansion $\mathcal{U}$ is originally expressed as

-where $Y_l^m$ denotes the spherical harmonic function of degree $l$ and order $m$, $I_l^m$ represents the corresponding spectral coefficient, $\phi \in [0, 2\pi)$ is the longitude, and $\mu \equiv \cos{\theta}$ with $\theta \in [0, \pi]$ denoting the colatitude.
+where $Y_l^m$ denotes the spherical harmonic function of degree $l$ and order $m$, $I_l^m$ represents the corresponding spectral coefficient, $\phi \in [0, 2\pi)$ is the longitude, and $\mu \equiv \cos{\theta}$, with $\theta \in [0, \pi]$ denoting the colatitude.

-Given that magnetic field strengths still exceed 50 Gauss and can lead to extremely low plasma $\beta$, resulting in non-physical negative temperatures or pressures and ultimately causing simulation failures, we apply a filter \citep{MCCLARREN20105597} to $\mathcal{U}$.
-The filtered spherical harmonics expansion, $\mathcal{U}_{\rm filtered}$, used in the PF reconstruction, is defined as
+The magnetic field strengths still exceed 50 Gauss and can lead to extremely low plasma $\beta$, which results in unphysical negative temperatures or pressures and ultimately causes simulation failures.
+We therefore applied a filter \citep{MCCLARREN20105597} to $\mathcal{U}$.
+The filtered spherical harmonics expansion, $\mathcal{U}_{\rm filtered}$, we used in the potential field reconstruction is defined as

-where the filter strength $\xi = 1 \times 10^{-4}$ is adopted.
-This approach effectively limits the maximum magnetic field near the solar surface to approximately 30 Gauss during the simulation.
+where a filter strength $\xi = 1 \times 10^{-4}$ was adopted.
+This approach effectively limited the maximum magnetic field near the solar surface to approximately 30 Gauss during the simulation.

-Meanwhile, the temperature and plasma density at the solar surface, denoted by $T_s$ and $\rho_s$, are set to $1.8 \times 10^6 ~\rm K$ and $3.34\times 10^{-13} ~ \rm Kg~m^{-3}$, respectively.
-Correspondingly, the thermal pressure at the inner boundary is calculated as $p_s=0.01 ~ \rm Pa$.
-The velocity vector and tangential magnetic field at the inner boundary, as well as the outer-boundary conditions are treated the same as in \cite{W_SubmittedCOCONUT}.
+The temperature and plasma density at the solar surface, denoted by $T_s$ and $\rho_s$, were set to $1.8 \times 10^6\;\rm K$ and $3.34\times 10^{-13}\;\rm kg~m^{-3}$.
+Correspondingly, the thermal pressure at the inner boundary was calculated as $p_s=0.01\;\rm Pa$.
+The velocity vector, the tangential magnetic field at the inner boundary, and the outer boundary conditions were treated in the same way as in \cite{W_SubmittedCOCONUT}.